afonsoxavier/toponomastics/README.md

 full_report
 Searches a theme in the database, creates a list of place-names that contain the them and plots a map with the results.
 It allows entity_type specification (optional)

-DATA SELECTION
+EXPLORATORY ANALYSIS

-How to use the functions (examples)
+How to use (examples)